Article written by Elisa

 Take the day to explore Saint-Malo, the city of pirates and corsairs, and a popular destination in Brittany.
 The old walled city stands on a granite islet that is joined to the mainland by an ancient causeway and also by an avenue bridging the inner harbor.

 In the 10th century, the Norman invaders forced the population of this area to seek shelter on an islet and to begin fortifying it.
-In the 12th century, a bishop settled on this islet: it was the beginning of the existence of Saint-Malo, a city which over the centuries will gain in importance in France.
+In the 12th century, a bishop settled on this islet: it was the beginning of the existence of Saint-Malo, a city which, over the centuries, would gain in importance in France.

 There’s an excellent self-guided tour of the Old City.
 Starting from Place de Chateaubriand, follow the arrows.